 - Belview Guesthouse

 If you have a plan to visit Yala National Park, then you’ll love your stay at Neem Villas in Tissamaharama.
 This hotel is perfect for mid-range to luxury travelers.
-They can arrange jeep safari tour for you and will provide you the complimentary packed breakfast before an early morning trip to Yala National Park.
+They can arrange a jeep safari tour for you and will provide you the complimentary packed breakfast before an early morning trip to Yala National Park.
 I stayed one night and loved the quiet atmosphere of this hotel, very close to nature.
 Neem Villas also offers free Wi-Fi and other standard facilities.

 I wanted to go for Whale watching by boat and so chose to stay at Latheena Resort for one night which is very near to Mirissa Fisheries Harbour.
 This hotel located nearby Mirissa.
 Just walking distance from Mirissa Beach.
 You’ll love the beach view and also can enjoy surfing at this beach.
 Suitable accommodation for budget travelers where breakfast and Wi-Fi are also complimentary.
 Don’t miss to have the tasty Sri Lankan food from the hotel Fujisan restaurant.